EnTaroJankov/abstract-color-generator/README.md

 Scala project to assign colors to multiplicative and additive integer groups and outputting an image file.

-@TODO Create GUI to input modify input parameters.
+@TODO Create GUI to modify input parameters.

 Example Output for Addition Group: